Square Online is a fantastic choice if you’re looking for an ecommerce platform to help bring your business to the

 Squarespace would be a great choice if you were looking for an easy to set up and use platform with an eye for design.
 A Square Online store would likely help your business scale better than a Squarespace platform, however.

 If you’re looking to set up an ecommerce platform with minimal fuss and instant access to excellent sales, inventory, and reporting tools, look no further than Square Online.

 It’s also an excellent value for money, with a very viable free plan – something that no other serious ecommerce platform can offer.
 This alone makes it an attractive choice for small businesses that need to get the most out of their investment.
 There are downsides, though: The service's transaction fees are expensive, and its website designs can feel uninspired.

-Square Online is also a brilliant choice if you already use Square card readers and other hardware in a bricks-and-mortar store.
+Square Online is also a great choice if you already use Square card readers and other hardware in a bricks-and-mortar store.